Last Updated on March 26th, 2020

 As a general rule, we always choose to travel slowly and stay in one place for as minimum as a few months.
 However, during this past year, we hopped a bit more than expected.
 The reason was we didn’t plan much and went with a flow (which was a mistake.)
 Also, a few things didn’t go the way we expected.
 So we had to leave sooner and come up with a new idea.

-Two weeks ago we flew to Europe from Asia (this decision was made spontaneously due to certain circumstances) and noticed it was actually a year from a date when we left the U.S. for good.
+Two weeks ago we flew to Europe from Asia and noticed it was actually a year from a date when we left the U.S. for good.
 This is why we can proclaim now: our first year of full time travel is over.

 Here is our detailed review of a year of full time travel where we provide a detailed breakdown on how much it cost to travel the world for a year for a couple.
-Keep in mind, reading it is going to exercise your stamina.
-This novel is quite long and detailed.
+However, this post is long and detailed.

 Are you getting ready to travel long term any time soon?
 Take a look at this post to make sure you’ll pack everything you need: